On primes in special sequences with applications to Carmichael numbers

 \centerline{ Wei Zhang}

-\textbf{Abstract} By involving some exponential sums related to $\Lambda(n)$ in arithmetic progression, we can obtain some new results for von Mangoldt function over special Beatty sequences, which improve some recent results of Banks-Yeager.
+\textbf{Abstract} By involving some exponential sums related to $\Lambda(n)$ in arithmetic progression, we can obtain some new results for von Mangoldt function over {\bf nonhomogeneous} Beatty sequences in arithmetic progressions, which improve some recent results of Banks-Yeager unconditionally.
+On the other hand, we also considered the primes over Piatetski-Shapiro sequences in arithmetic progressions, which gives a continuous improvement of the results of \cite{BBB}.
+These results can be used to improve some results related to the Carmichael numbers.